eflautt/ga-data-science/lessons/readme.md

 > Timeline: _Lessons 1-12 are complete.
 Lessons 12 - 18 will be complete by February 11th._

-Our lessons contain objectives, prerequisites, sugggested datasets, starter and solution code, and other instructional resources, tying into the overall competencies for each unit.
+Our lessons contain objectives, prerequisites, suggested datasets, starter and solution code, and other instructional resources, tying into the overall competencies for each unit.
 See below for a complete description of all the lesson planning material we provide.

 > Instructors should review our [preparatory instructions](../resources/instructor-resources/instructor-prep.md) or read up on our [feedback guidelines](../projects/project-feedback.md) for debriefing student assignments.